CampBowman/maker-space/README.md

 ### 2. The "Designer" (Custom Projects)
 If you want to create your own unique badge or design, you are encouraged to create your own vector files.
 *   **Software:** We recommend using vector-based software (like Inkscape, Illustrator).
 Simple designs can be done in Lightburn.
+Text in a laser design can be tricky, most fonts don't render as you might expect.
+Lightburn should be used to add any text before the final cut.
 *   **Workflow:**
 **   Ensure you have the dimensions and material that you will be cutting, If unsure check with the handicraft staff.
 Keep in mind new materials may require experimentation to properly cut/etch.
 Extra material will be required.
 **   Design your shape